 Editor Mark Allen Baker - 2008 - , would take charge following a decade of service by Urmston.
 Baker, a noted author and writer, would immediately take the publication to 72 pages, feature a full-color outside and inside cover, and double the $5.00 cover price.
 During a twelve month process the publication would undergo a metamorphosis toward improved literary content, in-depth feature articles, and the increased frequency of exemplars and photographs.
 Numerous talented young artists and writers have also been added in an attempt to bolster content and enhance new ideas.
 For example, the May-June, 2008 issue would be the first to feature a custom rendered digital illustration.

 Breaking historical news and rewriting history books has always been a hallmark of the journal.
 In the July-August, 2008 issue, a monumental letter was unearthed.
 Penned by Henry A. Wallace, the thirty third vice President of the United States, Wallace states, "Rosevelt had no understanding of science.
 His specialty was human nature and politics.
 His great objective - to eclipse the memory of Theodore Roosevelt and to leave the UN as a lasting monument to World Welfare."
 The document, packed with information in contradicition of many historical accounts, has a fascinating provenance and exemplifies the best trait of manuscript collectors --- preserving history.
 In 1960 veteran autograph dealer Paul C. Richards visited Wallace at his farm in South Salem, New York.
 Richards discussed Wallace's amazing career with him and his insights into Franklin D. Roosevelt.

-Editor Al Wittnebert brought a modern approach to the magazine increasing its physical size and adding full color illustrations.
+In 2010 Editor Al Wittnebert brought a modern approach to the magazine increasing its physical size and adding full color illustrations.
 He has included a signature study in each issue and continues to make the journal topical and compliment the UACC website.